 Participating in creative projects has been shown to help slow cognitive decline, increase self esteem and promote socialization in seniors.
-That’s why I intentionally incorporate crafting into programming at Armbrook Village Senior Living in Westfield MA.
+That’s why I intentionally incorporate crafting into assisted living programming at Armbrook Village Senior Living in Westfield MA.

 These activities, such as scrapbooking and hanging homemade bird feeders or holiday ornaments, are meant to increase fine motor coordination, mitigate the effects of osteoarthritis, increase grip and finger strength and promote sequencing and decision making.
 There is even research that shows the aging brain as more amenable to creative thinking than a younger brain!
 I mainly work with seniors who have MCI or mild cognitive impairment, and they are some of the most creative people I know.

 Creativity is Healthy

 Because of my occupational therapy background, I see much more meaningful results than the colorful centerpieces and jewelry that Armbrook residents produce.
 Our programs are aimed at promoting sharing, eye contact, patience and appropriate social behavior.
 These skills become increasingly difficult for a person with cognitive impairment, but in a nurturing, failure-free environment, they become extremely possible.

 When one follows directions, like gluing the back of an object in order to adhere it to a project, the synapses of the brain are firing.
 We know that each time an electrical impulse travels through the nervous system, it helps to preserve that brain pathway.
 Deciding what color to paint a birdhouse or Christmas ornament encourages self expression and individuality.
 Even folks who claim they “can’t draw a straight line” still know what they like or don’t like.
 These choices promote independence and confidence.

 Additionally, when you are participating in an activity that you enjoy, such as coloring, painting or crocheting, your stress and anxiety levels decrease.

 Providing “Just the Right Challenge”